catania-matteo/FENICE/README.md

 # FENICE — Future Energy traNsItioN multI-seCtor modEl

 ## Presentation
-**FENICE** (Future Energy traNsItioN multI-seCtor modEl) is a research-grade Python model to represent and optimize multi-sector energy systems.
-It is designed to model system detail and transition across years using a workflow that couples:
+**FENICE** (Future Energy traNsItioN multI-seCtor modEl) is a bottom-up energy system model, able to investigate long-term scenarios with a multi-annual span, solving the progressive configuration and operation of the system for the objective of minimum cost, under CO2 emission constraints as well as technological constraints.
+The tool is based on linear programming (LP), and it is implemented on the existing framework oemof-solph .
+The programming language is Python, the optimization problem is described via pyomo, and it can use both commercial and open-source solvers.
+Model results provide the optimal design and operation of the multi-sector integrated energy system for the multiple periods identified, which are devised to track the transition from a given system status to an end point featuring particularly relevant constraints.

+## Features
+- **Sector-coupling**: all the most energy demanding sector are represented (civil, industry and transport) and emissions are accounted for the others (agricolture and waste disposal)
-- **Multi-sector network representation**: electricity, heat, hydrogen, storage and flexible demand modeled as components and commodities in a network.
+- **Multi-vector**: electricity, heat, hydrogen, biomass, liquid fuel commodities in a network.
 - **Temporal aggregation**: a clustering workflow that produces representative time slices to reduce computational cost while preserving key temporal patterns.
 - **Multi-period studies**: the same model runs for multiple scenario years and configurations to analyse transition pathways.
 - **Reproducible inputs**: scenario and technology data are provided via structured Excel workbooks so analyses are easy to configure and share.
 - **Reproducible codebase**: implemented on top of a patched `oemof-solph` fork to include project-specific fixes required by the model.

-> Typical use cases: long-term decarbonization scenarios, technology sensitivity studies, hydrogen integration analysis, storage and flexibility assessments.

 ---